 The LongMill electronics come pre-assembled and are pretty much ready to go out of the box.
 However, we recommend double-checking a few things before powering-on.

-Check that the wires are connected securely by tugging on them.
+Check that the wires are connected appropriately by tugging on them.
 Secure them using the screw terminals and a flat head screwdriver if they’re loose or disconnected.

 The wires, looking down from the side with the screw heads, should be, from left to right, BLUE, YELLOW, GREEN, RED (pictured).
 Check if the color pattern on all four of your motor wires is correct and re-arrange them if needed.
 As previously, also check that the wires are connected securely to the connector.